ElkonLab/scGWAS/vignettes/all.md

 ![](https://github.com/eldadshulman/scGWAS/blob/master/data/pic/eq.PNG)

-where Z is the vector of the gene’s Z-score converted from the p-values obtained from MAGMA’s gene analysis for the trait.
-B is a matrix of technical confounders, including gene length and SNPs’ LDs, calculated by MAGMA.
-C is the vector of normalized expression of the genes in the cell, and A is a vector of the average normalized expression for the gene in the dataset.
+where *Z* is the vector of the gene’s Z-score converted from the p-values obtained from MAGMA’s gene analysis for the trait. *B* is a matrix of technical confounders, including gene length and SNPs’ LDs, calculated by MAGMA. *C* is the vector of normalized expression of the genes in the cell, and *A* is a vector of the average normalized expression for the gene in the dataset.
 The t-statistic of *β*<sub>*c*</sub> is taken as the score for the association between the cell and trait.

-This function will run the regression for each cell.
+The function *gene\_prop\_cells* will run the regression for each cell.
 The input is:

 -   magma.path - The path to magma directory
     (“/path/to/MAGMA\_directory/”)